-Most training programs are well-designed.
+Most training programs delivered to Australian teams are well designed.
 The problem is what happens after the workshop ends.

 Research consistently shows that without structured follow-through, 90% of training content is forgotten within 90 days.
 This is the transfer problem: the gap between what people learn in a training room and what they actually do on the job.